Five ways to make your business more resilient.

 4. Use technology to keep your business flexible

 It's 2020 and businesses should not be relying on paper.
-It's messy, slow, bad for the environment, hard to measure accuracy and consistency, easily lost or damaged and a nightmare to store.
+It's messy, slow, bad for the environment, hard to measure accuracy and consistently, easily lost or damaged, and a nightmare to store.

 Once again, coronavirus pushed a lot of businesses to move to remote working conditions.
-However there are other crisis situations that could have had the same result - a fire or flood in your office would have the same effect.
+However there are other crisis situations that could have had the same result - a fire or flood in your office would have the same effect, but with the added challenge of potentially eliminating paper records and procedures completely.

 At Aintree Group we have long been advocates of using cloud-based technology.
-The benefits include automatic back-ups, increased productivity, being able to access data securely from anywhere, easy communication and collaboration, tracking data and workflow in real-time are irrefutable.
+The benefits include automatic back-ups, increased productivity, being able to access data securely from anywhere, easy communication and collaboration, and being able to track data and workflow in real-time.

-This is a case where prevention is easier than cure.
+Prevention is always better than cure.
 It would seem that businesses who had already adopted cloud-based technology found it easier to transition to lockdown life during COVID-19.
 They weren't shopping for software in a rush, employees and management were already familiar with how to use it, and everything was already integrated within the procedures in the business.
-7.

 5. Strong Culture & Relationships